 Despite his nerdy appearance and manners throughout his adult life, he was an amateur boxer during his late teenage years.
 For a man rejected from World War One combat service for being too frail and non-athletic, it was a rather weird choice...

 ErnstRöhm: Leader of the SA (Sturmabteilung), known as the Brownshirts and a key assistant in Hitler's takeover.
 He was big and fat, a tough ex-military man who liked young boys.
 Hitler and Röhm had been extremely close prior to the Nazi seizure of power (so much so that Röhm was the only top-Nazi who openly and freely addressed Hitler by his first name Adolf, rather than his title of Führer), but they fell out soon afterwards.
 Röhm advocated a "second revolution" to purge Germany of its traditional power structures, and grew disillusioned with Hitler for courting military and industrial leaders instead.
 It didn't help that Röhm showed an discomforting independent streak... he openly criticized Hitler, clashed with Himmler and Göring and demanded the SA remain independent of government control - unless Hitler consolidated the SA, SS and Wehrmacht into a single Defense Ministry under his command.
 Though Hitler considered Röhm's rhetoric a nuisance and his homosexuality an embarrassment to the party, and his conservative allies implored him in strong language him to get the SA under control, he still refrained for quite some time to move against Röhm, because he still held their old friendship in high regard, strained as it might have been.
 It was first when Göring, Goebbels, Himmler, and Heydrich allied to get of Röhm, who they all saw as their most dangerous rival, and through several meetings where they presented evidence, quite a bit of it fabricated, to Hitler that Röhm and the rest of the SA leadership were planning to overthrow him, they managed to convince him that he had to act.
 This resulted in the Night of the Long Knives, were Hitler personally ordered Röhm arrested and executed along with much of the SA leadership.
 In a last gesture pertaining to their old friendship, Hitler offered Röhm the option of suicide instead of execution, but Röhm's response to that offer was to defiantly challenge Hitler to personally come to his cell and finish the work himself.
-He was then shot by an SS-officer.
+He was then shot by SS-officers Eicke and Lippert (both to raise to General rank during WWII).
 Probably another addition to the Nazi hatred of homosexuals.
 His successor, Viktor Lutze, was an obsequious yes-man under whom the SA became marginalized.

 AlbertSpeer: Hitler's only real friend and the Anti-Villain of Nazi Germany, at least according to Speer himself, and for for a number ofreasons his claims need to be scrutinized a lot more than they traditionally have been.
 Supposedly, he was drawn to the Nazi regime because of his friendship with Hitler, and not because he was a fanatical racist like the others.
 He was also known as "the Nazi who apologized", and many saw him as the only sane man in the Nazi inner circle - In fact, according to some surviving documents, he was the only member of Hitler's government that was going to keep his Minister position had Operation Valkyrie succeeded in overthrowing Hitler.
 The fact that his name was followed by a question mark and a note saying that he would only be approached after Hitler's death was what saved his life.
 Incrediblyefficient at what he did (and some, including Speer's own sons, say there was Ho Yay between him and Hitler), Speer rose in power during World War II and became first the chief architect - his grand plans for the future monuments for a remade Berlin ("Welthauptstadt Germania") appealed greatly to Hitler - and later Minister of Armaments, where he used his managing skills to increase production (he tripled ammunition production without building any new factories, while dealing with almost daily Allied bombings) and prolong the war.
 In the end, he refused to carry out Hitler's order to burn the German countryside so nothing would be left for the Allies — or, for that matter, the Germans — so he abandoned him.
 Hitler let him live.
 While most historians agree that he knew of The Holocaust and figured where not to look and what not to ask, Speer was responsible for exploiting prisoners of war and foreign workers by employing them as slave labor in his factories, many of whom died due to less-than-pleasant working conditions.
 He did try to ensure the workers at one such factory (Mittlewerk) were in good enough shape to perform the labor by ordering better conditions for the workers and the construction of the above-ground Dora camp.
 In spite of these changes, half of the workers at Mittelwerk eventually died.
 Following Nuremberg, he served a twenty year long prison sentence in Spandau, then was released.
 He died of a stroke while finishing up a post-war interview (and heading to another one) in 1981.